upper/upper.io/upper-docusaurus/docs/postgresql/index.md

 )

 var settings = postgresql.ConnectionURL{
-  Database: `upperio_tests`,
+  Database: `upperio_tests`,  // Database name
-  Host:     `localhost`,
+  Host:     `localhost`,      // Server IP or name
-  User:     `upperio`,
+  User:     `upperio`,        // Username
-  Password: `upperio`,
+  Password: `upperio`,        // Password
 }

 type Birthday struct {
-  // Name maps the "Name" property to the "name" column
-  // of the "birthday" table.
+  // The 'name' column of the 'birthday' table
+  // is mapped to the 'name' property.
   Name string `db:"name"`

-  // Born maps the "Born" property to the "born" column
-  // of the "birthday" table.
+  // The 'born' column of the 'birthday' table
+  // is mapped to the 'born' property.
   Born time.Time `db:"born"`
 }

 func main() {

-  // Attemping to establish a connection to the database. sess, err := postgresql.Open(settings) if err != nil {
+  // The database connection is attempted. sess, err := postgresql.Open(settings) if err != nil {
     log.Fatalf("db.Open(): %q\n", err)
   }
-  defer sess.Close() // Remember to close the database session.
+  defer sess.Close() // Closing the session is a good practice.

-  // Pointing to the "birthday" table. birthdayCollection := sess.Collection("birthday")
+  // The 'birthday' table is referenced. birthdayCollection := sess.Collection("birthday")

+  // Any rows that might have been added between the creation of
-  // Attempt to remove existing rows (if any). err = birthdayCollection.Truncate() if err != nil {
+  // the table and the execution of this function are removed. err = birthdayCollection.Truncate() if err != nil {
     log.Fatalf("Truncate(): %q\n", err)
   }

-  // Inserting some rows into the "birthday" table. birthdayCollection.Insert(Birthday{
+  // Three rows are inserted into the 'Birthday' table. birthdayCollection.Insert(Birthday{
     Name: "Hayao Miyazaki",
-    Born: time.Date(1941, time.January, 5, 0, 0, 0, 0, time.UTC),
+    Born: time.Date(1941, time.January, 5, 0, 0, 0, 0, time.Local),
   })

   birthdayCollection.Insert(Birthday{
     Name: "Nobuo Uematsu",
-    Born: time.Date(1959, time.March, 21, 0, 0, 0, 0, time.UTC),
+    Born: time.Date(1959, time.March, 21, 0, 0, 0, 0, time.Local),
   })

   birthdayCollection.Insert(Birthday{
     Name: "Hironobu Sakaguchi",
-    Born: time.Date(1962, time.November, 25, 0, 0, 0, 0, time.UTC),
+    Born: time.Date(1962, time.November, 25, 0, 0, 0, 0, time.Local),
   })

-  // Let's query for the results we've just inserted. res := birthdayCollection.Find()
+  // The database is queried for the rows inserted. res := birthdayCollection.Find()

-  // Query all results and fill the birthdays variable with them. var birthdays []Birthday
+  // The 'birthdays' variable is filled with the results found. var birthdays []Birthday

   err = res.All(&birthdays)